lynxur/Kalender/README.md

 Use print the html file in the opening browser.
 Ideally, deactivate borders, activate background images, set page type to A4 and deactivate page numbers and footer/header in the print settings.

-You can print the file on paper or to an pdf file.
+You can print the file on paper or to a pdf file.
 The later also features working in document links for faster navigation.

 ## Headless